nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 That was two.
 Okay.
 And then we Yeah.
 You are at the end of your turn at the moment.
 Okay.

 That's good.
 But on the bright side, you are hiding behind a big, a big buff fork half Target.
 So chances are you're not gonna get shot again.
-There was no AC bonus to, Alwar's thing, was there?
+There was no AC bonus to, Alwor's thing, was there?
 No AC.

 Just attack and damage.
 Okay.
 Didn't see anything change there, so I just wanna make sure.
 Alright.
 Oh.

 Speaking of Brian.
-Or Alwar, you are out.
+Or Alwor, you are out.
 Well, we're gonna do yeah.
 Let's do the thing.
 We are going to target the goblin in front of Cahir, and, I am going to demoralize him.

 So I'm going to shout at him, something effective, you know, hey.
 Leave my friends alone.
 I point at you here and say some of the effect of, like, he's gonna get you.
 And I will try to demoralize him.
 He has to make a will save.